mmcclurg1/Analog-FRAM-RTC/README.md

 Note: we don't handle daylight savings time or time zones currently, Mike needs to research this prior to customer ship

+Some thoughts on the App:

+It would make sense to be able to enter the max HP of the sensor range, that way we can present data in HP and not the 4-20 range.
+So customer enters max HP of 50 HP and 20mA = 50 and 12mA = 25HP (12 is halfway from 4-20).

+The app will need to read the data stored in the FRAM memory and present it in correct time sequence.

+Future iterations of the App:
+Allow customer to set low and high HP thresholds for warnings